heyitsmass/BayView/README.md

 npm run dev
 ```

+Note: The bot will initialize multiple times on the development server due to fastReload.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The server will initialize the bot using the `BayLoader` in /src/utils that runs alongside the main web app.